CroneKorkN/rbcm/README.md

 # TODO

-- load capabilities regardless of knowing the filename
+- knowing which job added a command to controll the order
-  - load into isolated context and diff a before/after of the methodlist?